meirilia/dotfiles/README.md

 __I use NixOS now !!!__

-For now, i use gnome.
-But might try Hyprland later if it cooks enough.
+For now, i use gnome. but might try Hyprland later if i have the time to rice the shit out of it.